goodanthony/any_api/README.md

 # AnyApi is  the worlds smallest API client :-)

 Decided to share this thanks to some research I did on APIs.
-Most of them have a base URL, then API endpoint, API username and a API password.
+Most of them have a base URL, then API endpoint, API username, a API password and transmits data in form of JSON.
 Then there are requests and responses.
-A simple solution to access and work with a big or small APIs.
+This could be a simple solution to access and work with a big or small APIs.

 Please give Ruby's Net::HTTP Library a go.
 That is the backbone behind this.
 Net::HTTP simple, does the job, it is fast and build on top Ruby's IO so straight to the point.